 [T]he enemies of Africa had understood.
 They had realized quite clearly that [Patrice] Lumumba was sold—sold to Africa, of course.
 In other words, he was no longer to be bought.~Frantz Fanon 1

-Fifty-five years ago, on January 17, 1961, Patrice Lumumba, the first democratically-elected prime minister of the Democratic Republic of the Congo, was assassinated in a coordinated transnational effort backed by the United States and Belgium in order to maintain imperial control in the region.
+On January 17, 1961, Patrice Lumumba, the first democratically-elected prime minister of the Democratic Republic of the Congo, was assassinated in a coordinated transnational effort backed by the United States and Belgium in order to maintain imperial control in the region.
 Born on July 2, 1925 in the village of Onalua in the Congo’s Kasai Province, Lumumba became one of the leading African nationalists of the twentieth century.

 An uncompromising political leader, Lumumba advocated African unity, economic self-sufficiency, and true independence for Africa.
 Unlike many of his counterparts, Lumumba was unwilling to accept a counterfeit independent government for his own economic and political gain.
 He was, according to revolutionary philosopher Frantz Fanon, “sold to Africa” and thus could not be bought by any imperialist power.
 A political visionary, Lumumba was committed to securing and maintaining the independence of the Congo and actively supported nationalist movements in Rhodesia (modern Zimbabwe), South Africa, and other parts of Africa.
 According to Fanon, the charismatic Congolese leader envisioned “the liberation of the Congo [as] the first phase of the complete independence of Central and Southern Africa.”2